Fábio (footballer, born 1980): Fluminense

-2022–23: Copa Libertadores victory and Club World Cup runner-up
+2022–23

 Having joined Fluminense on 21 January 2022, Fábio made his debut for the club two weeks later, on 4 February, in a game against Audax Rio, becoming, at the age of 41 years and 120 days, the oldest footballer in the club's history, surpassing the record of Magno Alves (40 years and 312 days).
 On 1 May 2022, he made his 600th Série A appearance against Coritiba, becoming the first-ever player to do so.
 During the 2022 season, the 42-year-old Fábio played in 86% of Fluminense's matches, even though his contract only demanded 60%, including all 38 rounds of the Série A, repeating a feat he had already achieved with Cruzeiro in 2008.

-On 12 April 2023, Fábio become the first-ever player to make 100th appearances in the Copa do Brasil, keeping a clean-sheet in a 3–0 win over Paysandu.
+On 12 April 2023, Fábio become the first-ever player to make 100 appearances in the Copa do Brasil, keeping a clean-sheet in a 3–0 win over Paysandu.
 The following month, on 25 May, he made his 91st appearance in the Copa Libertadores, a 1–0 loss to The Strongest, overtaking Rogério Ceni to become the Brazilian with the most games in the history of the Copa Libertadores.
 On 25 July 2023, he made his 100th appearance for Fluminense in a Série A match against Coritiba.

 Later that year, on 4 November, Fábio became the first Brazilian to reach a 3-digit tally of participations in the Copa Libertadores by starting in the final against Boca Juniors, helping his side to a 2–1 victory in extra-time.
 In doing so at the age of 43, he also became the oldest player to play in and win a Copa Libertadores final, surpassing Ever Almeida's record from 1990, aged 42.
 This victory qualified the club for the 2023 FIFA Club World Cup, where he kept a clean-sheet in the semifinals against Al Ahly (2–0), becoming, at the age of 43, the second-oldest player in the history of the Club World Cup, only behind Óscar Pérez, aged 44 years and 10 months in the 2017 edition.
 In the final on 22 December, Fluminense lost 4–0 to the European treble winners Manchester City, becoming, at the age of 43 years and 83 days, the oldest player to compete in a Club World Cup or Intercontinental Cup final, surpassing Ever Almeida's record from 1990, aged 42.